CtrlK

 Trigger Term Quality

-Provides natural phrases a user would say — 'exa environments', 'exa staging', 'exa dev prod', 'exa environment setup', 'exa multi-env' — giving good coverage of natural terms rather than jargon-only or generic keywords.
+Provides comprehensive natural trigger phrases including synonyms — 'exa environments', 'exa staging', 'exa dev prod', 'exa environment setup', 'exa multi-env' — the kind a user would actually say.
+Not a 4 because it goes beyond good coverage to enumerate multiple natural variations.

 Distinctiveness Conflict Risk